 “Unstoppable and mesmerising”

-Her debut album as an exclusive Deutsche Grammophon Artist featured Polish composer Mieczysław Weinberg’s Symphony No. 2 for String Orchestra and Symphony No. 21 (“Kaddish”), recorded with Gidon Kremer, the CBSO, and Kremerata Baltica, and released in May 2019 to coincide with celebrations of the composer’s centenary.
-Mirga’s album was nominated for a Grammy and in 2020 received not only numerous accolades from the press but a Gramophone Classical Music Award and an Opus Klassik Award as well.
-In her next release, Gražinytė-Tyla featured music of her compatriot Raminta Šerkšnytė with the Lithuanian National Symphony Orchestra, Vilnius Municipal Choir, and Kremerata Baltica, followed by an album of works by British composers with the CBSO, which celebrated its centenary in 2020.
+An exclusive Deutsche Grammophon Artist, her first album featured composer Mieczysław Weinberg’s Symphony No. 2 and Symphony No. 21, with Gidon Kremer, the CBSO, and Kremerata Baltica.
+The album was nominated for a Grammy and received a Gramophone Classical Music Award as well as an Opus Klassik in 2020.
+The next release, featured music of her compatriot Raminta Šerkšnytė followed by an album of works by British composers with the CBSO.

 Gražinyte-Tyla was discovered by the German Conducting Forum (Deutsches Dirigentenforum) in April 2009.
-A native of Vilnius, Lithuania, she was born into a musical family.
-Before pursuing her studies at the Music Conservatory in Zurich, she studied at the Music Conservatory Felix Mendelssohn-Bartholdy in Leipzig and at the Music Conservatory in Bologna, Italy.
-She graduated with a bachelor’s degree in choral and orchestral conducting from the University of Music and Fine Arts, in Graz, Austria.
-Mirga has participated in numerous masterclasses and conducting workshops, and has worked with many established conductors and professors, including Christian Ehwald, George Alexander Albrecht, Johannes Schlaefli, Herbert Blomstedt, and Colin Metters.
+Born in Vilnius, Lithuania, into a musical family, she studied at the Music Conservatories of Leipzig, Zurich and Bologna, and graduated with a bachelor’s degree in choral and orchestral conducting from the University of Music and Fine Arts, in Graz, Austria.
+Mirga participated in numerous masterclasses and conducting workshops with distinguished professors & mentors including Christian Ehwald, George Alexander Albrecht, Johannes Schlaefli, Herbert Blomstedt, and Colin Metters.